Direct data-driven control with signal temporal logic specifications: Case studies

 As a second case study, we have considered controlling the temperature inside a building based on the model in \cite{haghighi2013controlling}, where the continuous-time thermodynamics of the multi-room building are approximated with an analogous model of an electric circuit.
 Details about the model can be found in \cite{haghighi2013controlling,raman2014model}.
-After performing a time-discretization (zero-order hold), we have obtained the following data generating system with the corresponding matrices defined in the Appendix.
+After performing a time-discretization (zero-order hold) with a sampling time of $30$ minutes, we have obtained the data-generating system defined in the Appendix\ifthenelse{\equal{\showlongversion}{1}}{}{ of \cite{}}.
 The model as in \cite{haghighi2013controlling,raman2014model} has an additional disturbance term $B_d d_t$, which we included as a known time-varying term.
-Note that the analytic from of the data-generating system \eqref{eq:modelCase} is only used to generate a data sequence $\mathbf w^\text{data}$.
+Note that the analytic form of the data-generating system is only used to generate a data sequence $\w^\text{data}$ with a length of 1050.